 Stroll through Amsterdam’s charming Canal District and discover the city's hidden gems.
-The city's elegant canal-side mansions house some of the most the fascinating museums with collections ranging from stately to quirky and including everything from ancient artifacts to cutting-edge art.
+The city's elegant canal-side mansions house some of the most fascinating museums with collections ranging from stately to quirky and including everything from ancient artefacts to cutting-edge art.

 Het Grachtenhuis (Museum of the Canals)

 A great place to start exploring Amsterdam's hidden museums is Het Grachtenhuis (Museum of the Canals).
 This recent addition is a tribute to the Canal District, with multimedia exhibitions showing how the now grand district is really an engineering marvel built on swamp land.
 From here, visitors can easily explore other museums housed in canal mansions and the museum is even equipped to help them plan their itineraries.
 Free admission with the I amsterdam City Card.